 - 14. The investment group and its target funds typically make their investments in the form of equity capital and mezzanine capital, but they can also invest in infrastructure facilities in the form of debt capital.
 All investment and financing forms such as equities, company shares and loans are permitted. - 15.
 Investments in infrastructure ("infrastructure exposure") are understood to be the sum of the collective investment schemes, outstanding promises to pay for collective investments, direct investments in infrastructure, outstanding promises to pay for direct investments in infrastructure and investments in infrastructure holding companies. - 16.
 The use of derivatives to hedge currency, interest rate and market risks is permitted. - 17.
 Short-term borrowing for technical reasons is permitted.
 The systematic and long-term use of debt capital at the investment group level and at target fund level is prohibited.
-The underlying infrastructure facilities may be financed with debt capital. - 18.
-Investments that involve additional payment obligations are not permitted. - 19.
-A maximum of 10% of the assets can be invested with the same debtor. - 20.
+The underlying infrastructure facilities may be financed with debt capital. - Investments that involve additional payment obligations are not permitted. - 19.
 Up to 10% of the investment group's assets may be acquired and/or held as cash and cash equivalents, bonds and/or debentures in order to create liquidity reserves.
-The minimum requirement when acquiring the direct bonds is a rating of "BBB" (S&P), "Baa3" (Moody's) or "BBB" (Fitch); direct money market investments require a short-term rating of "A-2" (S&P), "P-2" (Moody's) or "F2" (Fitch).
+The minimum requirement when acquiring the direct bonds is a rating of "BBB-" (S&P), "Baa3" (Moody's) or "BBB-" (Fitch); direct money market investments require a short-term rating of "A-2" (S&P), "P-2" (Moody's) or "F2" (Fitch).
 Positions may be held after they have been downgraded if doing so is in the interests of investors.
-The limit of 10% may, as an exception and temporarily, be exceeded in order to settle capital calls and repayments. - 21.
-The investment group can invest up to 20% of the assets in infrastructure debt target funds. - 22.
+The limit of 10% may, as an exception and temporarily, be exceeded in order to settle capital calls and repayments. - 20.
+The investment group can invest up to 20% of the assets in infrastructure debt target funds. - 21.
 The investment group mainly invests in collective investment schemes (see no. 5).
-The capital assets may be invested in Swiss collective investments if the collective investment is subject to supervision by FINMA, was launched by Swiss investment foundations or is a Limited Qualified Investor Fund pursuant to CISA.
-As a rule, an individual limit of 20% applies to foreign collective investments.
-The share may be more than 20% if the collective investment has been approved by FINMA in accordance with
+This is subject, as a rule, to an individual limit of 20%, with the exception of collective investment instruments that were issued by a Swiss investment foundation or are supervised by FINMA or approved by FINMA for distribution in Switzerland.
+In addition, the part of a foreign collective investment may be more than 20% of the investment group's assets, provided this investment has been approved by a foreign supervisory authority with which FINMA has concluded a cooperation and information exchange agreement (Art.
+120, cl.
+2e CISA).